OctopusDeploy/blog/blog/2018-06/octopus-release-2018.6.md

 ## Upgrading

-As usual [steps for upgrading Octopus Deploy](https://octopus.com/docs/administration/upgrading) apply.
+As usual, [steps for upgrading Octopus Deploy](https://octopus.com/docs/administration/upgrading) apply.
 Please see the [release notes](https://octopus.com/downloads/compare?to=2018.6.0) for further information.

 ## Wrap up

 That’s it for this month.
-Feel free leave us a comment and let us know what you think!
+Feel free to leave us a comment and let us know what you think!
 Go forth and deploy!